MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/README.md

 Each of these is started in it's own process, and communicates with other processes by emitting and listening to messages on the MessageBus.

-## Proposed Changes

-If you have thoughts or comments on the following status proposals, please [let us know in the Community Forums](https://community.mycroft.ai/t/dev-sync-2020-08-18/9283/4).

-### Status/Watchdog Service

-The status/watchdog service would be a new systemd service running on devices that run Mycroft-core.
-The functionality of this service could include, but would not be limited to:

-* Monitoring various aspects of the health of each core service \(is service running, healthy, ready, etc.\).
-* Heartbeats could be emitted from each service, or the new service could check the pulse of each service on regular intervals.
-* Actions could be taken if a service becomes unhealthy, such as attempting to restart a crashed service.
-* Specific checks, such as the existing microphone watchdog, could be included in this service.
-* Responsible for restarting services on a daily basis.
-* If a user opts in to data sharing, information about exceptions or crashes could be sent to Mycroft for diagnostic purposes.

 ### Process Status

 Each Service includes an instance of the ProcessStatus class.
 This provides a consistent interface to set and query the state of a Service.